Breitbart News: Bannon assumes leadership

 Andrew Breitbart died in March 2012.
 The website hosted a number of memorials for him.
 Editors said they intended to carry on his legacy at the website.
 Following Andrew Breitbart's death, former board member Steve Bannon became executive chairman and Laurence Solov became CEO.
 The company also hired Joel Pollak as editor-in-chief and Alex Marlow as managing editor.
 An October 2012 article in BuzzFeed News suggested there were internal tensions in the organisation in the year after Andrew Breitbart's death as staffers battled for ownership of his legacy.

 Before his death, Andrew Breitbart had begun a redesign of the Breitbart News website to transform it from a links-aggregator into a more tabloid-style website.
 The redesign was launched shortly after his death in March 2012.

 In February 2014, Bannon announced the addition of approximately 12 staff members and the opening of Texas and London-based operations.
 The new offices were the beginning of an expansion plan that included the addition of a new regional site roughly every 90 days, with new locations to include Florida, California, Cairo, and Jerusalem.
 According to a 2014 Pew Research Center study, 3% of respondents got their news from Breitbart in a typical week, and 79% of its audience reported having political values that are right-of-center.

-Under Bannon's management, Breitbart News aligned with the American alt-right, the European populist right, and the pan-European nationalist identitarian movement.
+Under Bannon's management, Breitbart News aligned with the American alt-right, the European populist right, the pan-European nationalist identitarian movement, and the counter-jihad movement.
 Bannon declared the website "the platform for the alt-right" in 2016, but denied all allegations of racism and later stated that he rejected what he called the "ethno-nationalist" tendencies of the alt-right movement.
-One of Bannon's coworkers said he wasn't referring to Richard Spencer but instead to "the trolls on Reddit or 4Chan."
+One of Bannon's coworkers said he wasn't referring to Richard Spencer but instead to "the trolls on Reddit or 4Chan".
 The owners of Breitbart News deny that their website has any connection to the alt-right or has ever supported racist or white supremacist views.
 Anthony R. DiMaggio has described these denials as "gaslighting".

 Breitbart News spokesperson Kurt Bardella stated in 2015 that the site "is a for-profit operation".
 The company's investors include computer scientist and hedge fund CEO Robert Mercer.
 Editors commented in 2015 that the site is a "private company and we don't comment on who our investors or backers are."
 According to the Los Angeles Times, web traffic is vital to the company as it supports itself from advertising revenue.